Simple 8

 Each competitor must bring a collapsible reusable cup, as there are no disposable cups at the refreshment points, in order to limit waste.

-General Organization
+General Organisation

 General services

-• On-course assistance
+• On-site medical assistance

 🟡 Loop 1 services